Dargones/anceps/data/README.md

 trimeter sections of the 10 (Pseudo-)Senecan plays, and sections from Correr's Procne.
 There is a subdirectory that has sections from Medea, Agamemnon and Procne with speakers being marked.
-- mqdq - directory containing various data otained from the [MusisQue DeoQue database](http://mizar.unive.it/mqdq/public/).
+- mqdq - directory containing various data obtained from the [MusisQue DeoQue database](http://mizar.unive.it/mqdq/public/).
 See README.md inside.